open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 The following rules are enforced when modeling the configuration schema.

 These rules must be enforced when making changes to the schema; however, changes to the rules are permitted.
-In other words, the [stability definition](./README.md#stability-definition) does not apply to the rules: so long as the stability definition is not violated for existing properties, the modeling rules guiding new properties may change.
+In other words, the [versioning policy guarantees](VERSIONING.md#guarantees-and-allowed-changes) do not apply to the rules: so long as the versioning policy is not violated for existing properties, the modeling rules guiding new properties may change.

 ### Which JSON schema version?